 The Panasonic GH5s has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 1Ds writes its imaging data to Compact Flash cards, while the GH5s uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The GH5s features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1Ds only has one slot.

 Connectivity comparison: Canon 1Ds vs Panasonic GH5s

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Panasonic Lumix DC-GH5s and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 1Ds»||Y||-||-||-||-||-||FW||-||-||-||Canon 1Ds|